Skip to content

 AUTHOR SWORN COURT RECORDS

-Post banner for A Special Relationship
+Chapter banner for A Special Relationship

 The order was handwritten.
-Judge Gordon-Oliver’s pen moved across the page in clean, looping strokes — the handwriting of someone who writes orders all day and has developed a particular fluency with the language of restriction.
+Judge Gordon-Oliver’s pen moved across the page in clean, looping strokes, the handwriting of someone who writes orders all day and has developed a particular fluency with the language of restriction.

 Court Order 2018-11 Westchester Family Court